CIBC Logo

 Canadian Imperial Bank of Commerce Logo 2001-2003

-At the start of the second millennium, the Canadian Imperial Bank of Commerce needed a new identity system to compete with Canada Trust, which merged with TD in 2000 and rebrands globally.
-The owners of CIBC wanted to find something timeless that would not be outdated even after a few decades.
-This universal sign was two arcs (one yellow and the other white) – a symbol of growth, progress, and movement forward.
-Curved lines underlined the CIBC lettering and with it were inside a deep red rectangle.
+At the start of the second millennium, the Canadian Imperial Bank of Commerce needed a new identity system to compete with Canada Trust, which merged with TD in 2000 and rebranded globally.
+The CIBC owners wanted to find something timeless that would not be outdated even after a few decades.
+This universal sign had two arcs (yellow and white)—a symbol of growth, progress, and moving forward.
+Curved lines underlined the CIBC lettering and, with it, were inside a deep red rectangle.

 2003 – 2021